DarthReca/crop-field-segmentation-ukan/README.md

 ## Contributors
 The repository setup is by [Eleonora Poeta](https://github.com/eleonorapoeta) for the XAI section and [Daniele Rege Cambrin](https://github.com/DarthReca) for the remaining.

+## Metadata

+You can find the computed cloud masks for Sentinel-2 on [HuggingFace](https://huggingface.co/datasets/DarthReca/south-africa-crop-type-clouds).

 ## License